albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The map projection can also be changed in the main menu ``View`` -> :ref:`projection-menu` or with the toolbar button |Map|.
-Note that the drop down menu of the toolbar button can be torn off by clicking on the dashed line in the menu.
+Note that the drop down menu of the toolbar button can be torn off by clicking on the dashed line in the menu (:ref:`tear-off-menu`).

 Two projections can be selected in *Little Navmap*: